 The National Suicide and Self-harm Monitoring Project has provided funding until 2022 for the Australian Bureau of Statistics (ABS) to continue the enhancement of the national Causes of Death data set, by coding psychosocial risk factors for all coroner-referred deaths (including deaths by suicide), via a comprehensive manual review of reports included in the NCIS (see Psychosocial risk factors & suicide for more information).
 The AIHW is working with the ABS to embed this work in future national mortality data sets.

-Coding of 2019 risk factors included in police, autopsy, toxicology and coroner’s reports for deaths where the underlying cause of death is Intentional self-harm, has been completed.
-Coding of 2020 data is underway.
+Coding of 2019 and 2020 risk factors included in police, autopsy, toxicology and coroner’s reports for deaths where the underlying cause of death is Intentional self-harm, has been completed.
+Coding of 2021 data is underway.

 The AIHW has also been working with the Australian Government Department of Health along with state and territory health departments to develop the National Integrated Health Services Information Analysis Asset (NIHSI AA).
 This data asset includes mortality data together with information from hospital admissions, Medicare Benefits Schedule (MBS), Pharmaceutical Benefits Scheme (PBS) and residential aged care data.
 This analysis asset will enable examination of service-use patterns and the demographic profiles of those using (and, by inference, those not using) health services.
 The AIHW will analyse the NIHSI AA to report on the service use of people in their last 12 months of life, including those who died by suicide.
 The potential insights from this project and analysis of other integrated data assets will greatly enhance our understanding of people-centred service use and modifiable risk factors for suicide.

 The AIHW has engaged the University of Melbourne (led by Professor Jane Pirkis of the Centre for Mental Health) to evaluate the National Suicide and Self-harm Monitoring Project.
-The evaluation has been conducted alongside the development and implementation of the system and will continue throughout 2021 to advise and shape the ongoing project and inform future needs and decisions.
+The evaluation has been conducted alongside the development and implementation of the system into 2021.
+The final evaluation report shall be published in 2022 and evaluation findings shall inform future quality improvements of the System.

 As deaths by suicide in Australia are statistically rare events it is difficult to achieve the statistical power that is necessary to identify patterns or draw conclusions about changes in the suicide rate.
 In 2019-20 the AIHW worked with the Australian National University (ANU) Centre for Social Research and Methods (CSRM) to develop methodologies for determining incidence trends and spatial clustering of deaths by suicide and to conduct complex modelling on deaths by suicide.
 In 2020-21 the AIHW extended the work with the ANU CSRM to validate the model and undertake analysis of spatial data in the National Mortality Database to investigate geographical areas of persistently higher suicide rates.

 In addition, the AIHW collaborated with the ANU CSRM on the design, analysis and reporting of data collected through the Life in AustraliaTM Panel, with a specific focus on tracking mental health (psychological distress), substance use, social and financial outcomes during the COVID-19 pandemic.
-The AIHW partnered with ANU CSRM on surveys in April, May, August and November 2020.
-A survey was also completed in January 2021 and further collections are planned for April 2021.
-This data set will allow for comparisons of outcomes with those of previous and future data collections throughout 2019, 2020 and 2021 (see COVID-19).
+Surveys were undertaken in April, May, August and November 2020, January, April, July and October 2021 and January 2022, with funding from the AIHW for the May and November 2020 and August 2021 surveys.
+This dataset will allow for comparisons of outcomes with those of previous and future data collections throughout 2019, 2020, 2021 and 2022 (see COVID-19).

-The AIHW has engaged the University of Melbourne (led by Professor Jane Pirkis of the Centre for Mental Health) to undertake a research project to determine whether particular risk factors for suicide (e.g. financial stressors, unemployment, homelessness, and relationship difficulties) have been heightened by the COVID-19 pandemic.
-This project will use data from the Victorian, Queensland and Tasmanian suicide registers.
-An Expert Advisory Group has been established and ethics approval received.
-The deliverables for this project will be that the University of Melbourne will prepare policy briefings as findings become available and a final written report at the end of the project.
+The AIHW engaged the University of Melbourne (led by Professor Jane Pirkis of the Centre for Mental Health) to undertake a research project to determine whether particular risk factors for suicide (e.g. financial stressors, unemployment, homelessness, and relationship difficulties) have been heightened by the COVID-19 pandemic.
+This project used data from the Victorian, Queensland and Tasmanian suicide registers.
+An Expert Advisory Group was established and ethics approval received.
+The University of Melbourne prepared policy briefings as findings became available and a final written report Patterns of suicide in the context of COVID-19: Evidence from three Australian states has been published.

 From 16 April 2020, the AIHW began assisting the Australian Government Department of Health’s Mental Health Division to curate, analyse and report on mental health-related activity data on a weekly basis.
 Data reported included use of Medicare Benefit Schedule mental health services, Australian Government funded help lines (e.g. Lifeline, Beyond Blue and Kids Helpline) and headspace, and information on suspected deaths by suicide from a number of jurisdictions.
 These data provided valuable information on the effects of the COVID-19 pandemic and the consequent physical distancing measures on mental health-related activity in Australia.
 The data were reported within government, including to the states and territories via the Departments of Health and Prime Minister and Cabinet to inform the mental health response to the COVID-19 pandemic.

-Throughout 2021, this reporting has continued on a fortnightly basis.
+Throughout 2021, this reporting continued on a fortnightly basis and monthly as of 2022.
 The data are provided to the Prime Minister’s Office, the Minister for Health and Aged Care, the Assistant Minister to the Prime Minister for Mental Health and Suicide Prevention, and the National Suicide Prevention Advisor.
 Selected data are also provided to state and territory health departments.

 For more information see Mental health services in Australia.